Robust Bayesian FDR Control using Bayes Factors, with Applications to Multi-tissue eQTL Discovery: Robust Control of Bayesian FDR

 It should be noted that the QBF-procedure is connected with what was proposed by \cite{Storey2004}: treating $\BF_i$ as a test statistic and denoting its $p$-value by $p_i$, under the null model, it follows that,

 This yields an equivalent representation of (\ref{hpi0.q}):

 which is the exact formula proposed in \cite{Storey2004}.

-Asymptotically, for any $\gamma \in (0,1)$, the QBF procedure generates an upper bound that satisfies the requirement of Theorem 1.
-However, for Bayes factors with reasonable power, taking smaller $\gamma$ values yields relatively tighter upper bounds on $\pi_0$.
-In contrast, if $\gamma$ is too small, the estimator $\hat \pi_0$ shown in (\ref{hpi0.q}) has undesired large variance for finite $m$.
-To achieve balance, we simply use $\gamma=0.5$ for demonstrations in this paper. (\cite{Storey2004, Storey2003a} considered the choice of $\gamma$ as a problem of bias-variance tradeoff and offered an elegant statistical solution to find an ``optimal" $\hat \pi_0$ by using multiple $\gamma$ values.
+Based on (\ref{qlln}), it can be concluded that the QBF procedure generates an upper bound estimate of $\pi_0$ using any $\gamma \in (0,1)$ asymptotically.
+However, for Bayes factors with reasonable power, taking smaller $\gamma$ values yields relatively tighter upper bounds on $\pi_0$ (because of the relatively small contribution from $F_i^1(q_{i,\gamma})$).
+However if $\gamma$ is too small, the estimator $\hat \pi_0$ shown in (\ref{hpi0.q}) has undesired large variance for finite $m$.
+To strike a balance, we simply set $\gamma=0.5$ for demonstrations in this paper. (\cite{Storey2004, Storey2003a} considered the choice of $\gamma$ as a problem of bias-variance tradeoff and offered an elegant statistical solution to find an ``optimal" $\hat \pi_0$ by using multiple $\gamma$ values.
 It should be noted that their solution also works in our case.)

 When the quantiles of the Bayes factors under the null models are not directly available, we can always employ a permutation procedure to estimate them from the samples at hand.
 According to (\ref{bf.p.con}), the permutation procedure is no different statistically than computing permutation $p$-values.
 However, because the quantiles preferred by the QBF procedures are typically not in the tail area, they can be estimated stably with fewer permutations (than is required for accurately assessing permutation $p$-values).
 Therefore, even in this case, the QBF procedure is still computationally efficient.
 We will fully illustrate this point in our numerical studies.